kychris/Simple-Python-Tutorial/README.md

 # Simple-Python-Tutorial
-A simple tutorial written in Applescript aimed to teach my peers coding in an interesting way
+A simple tutorial written in Applescript aimed to teach my peers how to code in an interesting way